 Remember Bruce Grobbelaar, Liverpool goalie in the 1980s and 90s?
 Big moustache, did that wobbly knees thing in the 1984 European Cup final, looked like he ran some dodgy Zimbabwean safari firm?
 Well—for a while he did run a dodgy Zimbabwean safari firm, and that turned out to be the start of his troubles.

 In the early 1990s, while still playing for Liverpool, Grobbelaar met a fellow Zimbabwean, Christopher Vincent, who induced him to invest £55,000 in a safari camp.
-When the business failed, the charming Mr Vincent, loath to lose his meal ticket, recalled some late-night snippets Bruce had revealed about shady dealings with betting rings, and went to the Sun with the story.
+When the business failed, the resourceful Mr Vincent, loath to lose his meal ticket, recalled some late-night snippets Bruce had revealed about shady dealings with betting rings, and went to the Sun with the story.
 The newspaper promptly equipped Vincent with tape recorders and cash.
 Secret recordings were made in borrowed apartments.
 And in due course the Sun ran a series of big splashes alleging that Grobbelaar had taken money from Vincent and others to throw games.

 Grobbelaar did well to escape jail.
 There was plenty of evidence against him, and the fact that Vincent had been an agent provocateur was no defence.
 Moreover, it was hard to attach much credence to Grobbelaar’s story that he had only been playing along with Vincent to find out who was behind him, especially as this tale didn’t answer the allegations involving other betting syndicates.
 The only real thing going for the defence was that the instrument of Grobbelaar’s downfall was the Sun.

 As the jury would have known, the Sun had been conducting a vendetta against Liverpool football club for some years.
-After the Hillsborough disaster in 1989, it repeatedly trumpeted the vile smears about Liverpool fans that the police had invented to cover up their own responsibility for the ninety-six deaths.
+After the Hillsborough disaster in 1989, it repeatedly trumpeted the smears about Liverpool fans that the police had invented to cover up their own responsibility for the ninety-six deaths.
 Nor was it above bringing Grobbelaar’s wife Deb and children into the bribery splashes.
 “Shameful secret has Deb in tears” ran one headline, and another article reported that Grobbelaar had refused to answer such reporter’s questions as "How much of what's been happening have you told the children about?
 Have they been getting a hard time at school?"
 We can imagine that the jury might well have felt disinclined to kick a man who’d been subject to such treatment.

 Grobbelaar’s successes in the criminal courts encouraged him to go on the offensive.
 He sued the Sun for libel, and in 1999 a jury found for him in the High Court and awarded him £85,000 in damages.
 (I hope you aren’t getting tired of all these trials.
 I warned you that this was one for the legal buffs.
 There are still two more verdicts to come.)